ajshort/silverstripe-eventresources/README.md

 available resources have been booked for part of the event.
 You can use the event resources admin panel to check which event booked it.

+## Shortcomings / Known Issues

+This module does not enforce all situations with recurring events.
+Currently if two recurring events both request a resource at the same time, then both will be granted access.

 ## Maintainer Contacts
 *  Andrew Short (<andrew@silverstripe.com.au>)